HackSoftware/Django-Styleguide/README.md

     return email
 ```

-Email sending has business logic around it, but we still want to trigger this particular service from a task.
+Email sending has business logic around it, **but we still want to trigger this particular service from a task.**

-Our task would look like that:
+Our task looks like that:

 ```python
 from celery import shared_task